 The State HOPE Scholarship is available to gualified Georgia residents who are enrolled in a degree program.
 HOPE Scholarship eligibility for high school graduates is determined by the Georgia Student Finance Commission at the time of his/her high school graduation (1993 or later).
 The HOPE Scholarship may also be available to qualified Georgia residents who have attempted 30 semester hours or 60 semester hours toward a degree with a HOPE cumulative grade point average of 3.0 or better.
-Once a student is determined eligible for HOPE Scholarship, he/she should strive to maintain a 3.0 HOPE Cumulative Grade Point Average to remain eligible for HOPE Scholarship.
-Students who fall below the required 3.0 HOPE Cumulative Grade Point Average at a prescribed checkpoint will lose eligibility for HOPE Scholarship.
-Assistance will cover a percentage of the tuition.
+Once a student is determined eligible for HOPE Scholarship, he/she is required to maintain at least a 3.0 HOPE Cumulative Grade Point Average to remain eligible for HOPE Scholarship.
+Students who fall below the required 3.0 HOPE Cumulative Grade Point Average at a required checkpoint will lose eligibility for HOPE Scholarship.
+Assistance will cover a percentage of the tuition only.
 Room and board costs, mandatory fees, and books/supplies are not covered through the HOPE Scholarship.
-Students may receive HOPE Scholarship funding or a combination of HOPE Grant/HOPE Scholarship for a maximum of 127 semester credit hours.
+Students may receive HOPE Scholarship funding or a combination of HOPE Grant/HOPE Scholarship for a maximum of 127 attempted semester credit hours.
+Students must have graduated high school within the past seven years or previously received HOPE Scholarship prior to June 30, 2011.
+To apply, a student must complete a FAFSA or GSFAPPS Application.